The Gambling Law Review: Austria

 The only licence for electronic lotteries (online games of chance) has already been issued.
 Operators, especially those licensed in other EU Member States, continue to question the compliance of the federal monopoly with EU law and rely on the freedom to provide services when offering their products in Austria.
 However, the relevant authorities and courts follow the line of jurisprudence set by the three supreme courts at the end of 2016, wherein the federal monopoly was considered to comply with EU law.

 Contrary to the restrictive regulation of online games of chance under the federal monopoly, licences for (online) sports betting are not limited in number.
-As previously outlined, only four of the nine state betting laws provide explicit regulations for online sports betting offers.
+As previously outlined, only five of the nine state betting laws provide explicit regulations for online sports betting offers.
 Their applicability is limited to operators who have a physical presence, such as servers, in the relevant state territory.
 Due to the fragmentation and peculiarity of the legislative framework for online sports betting, operators that are licensed in other EU Member States continue offering their sports betting products within Austria without obtaining a state betting licence on grounds of strong EU arguments.

 None of the nine state betting laws provides for blocking measures, such as IP or payment blocking.
 However, all nine state betting laws include their own provisions on administrative criminal offences.
 Similarly, for online games of chance, facilitating the participation in non-licensed online sports betting constitutes an offence, regardless of the device from which the offering is made accessible.